jmariconda/meteor-reactive-store/README.md

     - #### (_static_) ReactiveStore.removeEqualityCheck(constructor: _Function/Class_)
         - Remove an existing equality checking function.

+    - #### (_static_) ReactiveStore.CANCEL: _Symbol_
+        - Symbol that can be returned from mutators to cancel the assign/delete operation for the related path.
+        - Useful if you want to create a mutation path that is only used for side effects on the store.

     - #### (_static_) ReactiveStore.DELETE: _Symbol_
         - Symbol that can be assigned to paths to delete them from the store.
         - Useful for mutator functions when you want to conditionally unset the path, or if you want to set and delete paths all in the same call to the assign function.
-        - Note: This symbol is the value that is 'set' internally whenever the delete method is called for a given path.
+        - Note: This symbol is the value that is assigned internally whenever the delete method is called for a given path.

 ## A Few Examples:
 ```javascript